Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 it did not mean to imply he was a con man.

-So, on the 4th of March 2010, the New York Times published an editor's update to the 2008 article
+the New York Times published an editor's update

-the article did not accuse Mr. Mardis of engaging.
+the article did not accuse Mr. Martis

-in fraudulent dealings or criminality.
+of engaging in fraudulent dealings or criminality.

-The Times reporting on those events was attributed to Paul McCartney
+The Times reporting on those events

-and based on widely published accounts from books and magazines,
+and based on widely published accounts

-basically being like, yeah, but everyone else said you did this.
+yeah, but everyone else said you did this.

 Yeah, yeah.

-And that's it, that's a report on Magic Galaxy, everyone.
+And that's it.
+That's a report on Magic Galaxy, everyone.

-Get up for Dave Warnocky, everybody.
+Get up for Dave Warnock here, everybody.

 Thanks so much.